gebienha/embedded-system-simulation-framework/README.md

 >
 > *Spim* implements almost the entire MIPS32 assembler-extended instruction set.
 (It omits most floating point comparisons and rounding modes and the memory system page tables.)
 The MIPS architecture has several variants that differ in various ways (e.g., the MIPS64 architecture supports 64-bit integers and addresses), which means that *Spim* will not run programs for all MIPS processors.

-## New Features in WebMIPS
+## New Features Implemented

 ### User Interface Improvements
-- **Dark Theme Mode**
+- Dark Theme Mode
-  Provides a sleek and eye-friendly dark mode for long coding sessions.
+  Provides a sleek and eye-friendly dark mode for long coding sessions

-- **Aligned Panel Layouts**
-  The UI grid has been refined to align all panels neatly:
-  - Code editor
-  - Register view
-  - Data and stack panels
-  - 7-segment and LED displays
-  - UART interface

-- **Refined CSS Grid Layout**
-  Adjusted element sizes and spacing for a cleaner, more organized interface.

 ---